ericjwei/ericjwei.github.io/index.md

 ---
 ## The Lense of Duty:
 ### Excellence
-Designers have the duty to continuously
+Designers should have the duty to continuously develop to the best of their ability in order to properly treat users as a means of an end.
-Commitment leads to continuous development, which in turns cultivates trust with the users.
-Designers should stay committed to the fundamental user problem that birthed the product.
-Otherwise, proper development would stop and the product would fail.

 ### Fortitude
 Designers should stay consistent in their moral actions regardless of social or economical influences because moral duty stays consistent across all scenarios, and thus should be observed in all scenarios.